National Library of Thailand

+For the fiscal year of 2023, the National Library of Thailand had a budget of just under 37 million THB, equivalent to a little over 1 million USD.
+In this same year, the library employed 135 staff, held over 5 million physical items, and was visited by over 200,000 patrons.

 Background

 The National Library of Thailand's main tasks are collecting, storing, preserving, and organizing all national intellectual property regardless of medium.
-Collections include Thai manuscripts, stone inscriptions, palm leaves, Thai traditional books, and printed publications as well as audio-visual materials and digital resources.
+Collections include palm-leaf manuscripts stone inscriptions, Thai traditional books, and printed publications, as well as audio-visual materials and digital resources.
 The library is a national information resource serving citizens nationwide.

 The National Library has a long history.
-Its precursor was the Phra Vajirayana Royal Library (หอสมุดพระวชิรญาณ) which was established in 1883, by sons and daughters of King Mongkut (Rama IV) to honor their royal father.
-Later in 1897, King Chulalongkorn returned from his European visit and expressed his desire to dedicate the Vajirayana Library to the Capital.
+Its precursor was the Phra Vajirayana Royal Library (หอสมุดพระวชิรญาณ) which was established in the early 1880s, by sons and daughters of King Mongkut (Rama IV) to honor their royal father.
+In 1889, King Chulalongkorn decided to take over the management of the libraries, but it was only in 1897, when he returned from his European visit that he expressed his desire to dedicate the Vajirayana Library to the Capital.

-In 1905, three libraries, the Mandira Dharma Library, the Vajirañāṇa Library, and the Buddhasasana Sangaha Library, were amalgamated at the command of King Chulalongkorn and renamed the "Vajirañāṇa Library for the Capital City".
+In 1905, three libraries, the Mandira Dharma Library, the Vajirañāṇa Library, and the Buddhassānasañgaha Sangaha Library, were amalgamated at the command of King Chulalongkorn and renamed the "Vajirañāṇa Library for the Capital City", or the State Library.
 The library has remained under royal patronage since that date.

+Before the merging of the royal libraries into the State Library, the general public were usually not allowed to use the library.
+The libraries were open to members only, who had to be voted in by the library council and paid a monthly membership fee.
+After the rededication in 1905, the general public were allowed to access materials in the reading rooms, though they still could not check books out for use outside of the library until later in the library's history.

-In 1933, after democratic reforms, the Fine Arts Department was established and assumed administration of the Vajirañāṇa Library by royal degree.
+In 1933, after democratic reforms, the Fine Arts Department was established and assumed administration of the Vajirañāṇa Library by royal decree.
 It was subsequently renamed the "National Library".
 In 1966, the National Library was relocated to Samsen Road in Bangkok and is now administered by the Ministry of Culture.

+Cultural Heritage

+The National Library of Thailand is a site for the preservation and stewardship of many types of intellectual property important to the cultural heritage of Thailand.
+Examples of these pieces of cultural heritage include stone inscriptions, palm leaf manuscripts, paper manuscripts, and other printed Thai materials.
+Most of the stone inscriptions held by the National Library are stored in warehouses, but some 10,000 transcriptions and rubbings are available in digitized formats.
+The Library holds around 250,000 palm leaf manuscripts written in various scripts, many of which are written in the Pali language and are versions of Buddhist texts.
+The paper manuscript collection concerns a wide variety documents mostly secular in nature, including literary, legal texts (Thai: กฎหมาย), and administrative documents.